sei-international/AMES.jl/docs/src/config.md

   * `investment`: A time series of exogenous investment demand beyond that simulated by the model (e.g., public investment)
   * `pot_output`: Potential output, which will override the value simulated by the model, where the entered values are converted to an index (e.g., agricultural production might be determined by an independent crop production model)
   * `max_utilization`: Maximum capacity utilization (e.g., if an exogenous constraint prevents operation at full capacity)
-  * `real_price`: Real prices for tradeables; the entered values are converted to an index by Macro and multiplied by an index of inflation at the user-specified world inflation rate
+  * `real_price`: Real prices for tradeables; the entered values are converted to an index by AMES and multiplied by an index of inflation at the user-specified world inflation rate
 The format and purpose of these files are explained in more detail under [external parameter files](@ref params-optional-input-files), and examples of each type of file are included in the sample Freedonia model.

 Because this block is optional, it can be deleted entirely or commented out (as in the Freedonia configuration file).
 Alternatively, individual files can be commented out or set to "`~`", which is the way to signal a missing value in YAML.